Pet safety tips: Keep your pets safe and happy this Christmas and New Years Eve

 - Leave the leftovers.
 Don’t feed your pet any of the leftovers.
 Human food is often too spicy and fatty for our four-legged friends and can cause problems ranging from an upset stomach to pancreatitis.
 Any cooked bones are a no-no as they can splinter, and even small bones can cause tearing of the intestinal tract.

 - Pet-proof your garbage.
 Garbage can smell very yummy to your pet and can contains all sorts of hazards, so make sure you put garbage away immediately and that your pet can’t access it.

-Give your pet some space of its own.
+- Give your pet some space of their own.
 A busy house full of guests and people who are strangers can be a bit overwhelming for your pet, and for some pets even scary.
-Your pet may try to hide or may be a bit over-stimulated, like children get if there is too much going on.
-If so, it’s a good idea to give your pet a chance to rest and chill out by putting them in a room by themselves with something nice to chew or to play with, some water and their bed.
-Sometimes a boarding kennel or using a pet sitter may be the better alternative for your pet and your peace of mind.
+Your pet may try to hide or may be a bit over-stimulated, like young children get if there is too much going on.
+If so, it’s a good idea to give your pet a chance to rest and chill out by putting them in a room by themselves with something nice to chew on or to play with, some water and their bed.
+Sometimes a boarding kennel or using a pet sitter may be the better alternative for your pet’s, and your own, peace of mind.

 - If your guests and their children want to interact with your pet, make sure your pet is comfortable with it.
 Ask your guests to be gentle with your pet.
 Dogs often don’t feel comfortable with being stared at, hugged or patted on the head, but may appreciate a scratch under their chin or a belly rub.